The North Face Gotham III

 What we don't: Heavy and bulky compared to more performance-oriented down jackets.

 The North Face is known for making stylish jackets, which is demonstrated again with the winter-ready Gotham III.
-For a reasonable $299, it checks most major boxes including a stout weatherproof build, impressive warmth, and great durability.
+For a reasonable $300, it checks most major boxes including a stout weatherproof build, impressive warmth, and great durability.
 The jacket is heavy and bulky, but that shouldn’t be a major concern for most city slickers.
 If you spend your winters in especially cold places like Chicago, Boston, or New York, the Gotham is a great everyday piece.
-Below we break down the Gotham III’s warmth, water and wind protection, features, construction and durability, fit and sizing, and more.
+Below we outline our experiences with the Gotham III.
 To see how it stacks up against the competition, see our article on the best winter jackets.

 With a healthy dose of 550-fill-power down and a thick nylon shell, The North Face Gotham III is built for the depths of winter.
 Throughout our testing, we found that the jacket kept us cozy and effectively blocked out the elements even in frigid temperatures.
 In fact, we’ve worn it below freezing with just a t-shirt underneath with no issues, and the fit leaves ample room for layering should you decide to take it colder.
 Further, we really like the built-in neck gaiter: it’s a nice touch for taking the sting out of biting cold or wind and sits comfortably and unobtrusively behind your neck when not in use.
 In practice, we found that sliding it on provided a good boost in warmth (it can even cover your nose) and the soft and stretchy fleece-like material was very cozy against the skin.